Semantically Reflected Programs: Conclusion

 We believe that this research direction, at the intersection of semantic technologies and programming languages, opens up interesting possibilities for integrating domain knowledge and behavioral modeling.
 Complementing the foundational study presented here, we have also described first applications and case studies.
 Together, this work demonstrates the versatility and robustness of semantical reflection. \looseness=-1

+Beyond the technical level of knowledge graphs and imperative programs, semantic lifting also provides an opportunity to study the relation between knowledge evolution ~\cite{DBLP:journals/tgdk/PolleresPBDDDEF23} and software evolution.
+Other kinds of interfaces between data and software artifacts, such as object-relational mappings, are known to be challenging to maintain~\cite{DBLP:conf/icse/ChenSJHNF14,DBLP:conf/msr/ChenSYHGNF16}, but the interface between graph data and software has received less attention so far.\looseness=-1

-A possible direction for future work at the foundational level, is the extension of the type checking towards more dynamic queries, e.g., queries assembled at runtime using string operations, and investigate the connection between semantic lifting and knowledge graph construction pipelines. \looseness=-1
+A possible direction for future work at the foundational level, is the extension of the type checking towards more dynamic queries, e.g., queries assembled at runtime using string operations, investigate the connection between semantic lifting and knowledge graph construction pipelines, and investigate semantic reflection for non-imperative programming languages, e.g., functional languages.. \looseness=-1

 \begin{appendices}